mfarache/jekyll-now/_posts/2018-1-1-Building-microservices-with-go.md

 For clarity I opened several iterm windows, and run on each of them one of the commands.
 Every microservice uses a default port.
 It can be override via the --port flag.
-Although is a good practice code is still not ready to discover services dinamically so just start them without any parameter.
+Although is a good practice code is still not ready to discover services dynamically so just start them without any parameter.

 ```bash
 #Start our NATS server locally ( By default run on localhost:4222 )